jasonkboise/CS452/Project6/README2.txt

 ## Manifest

 * Makefile - used to build the project
-* lru.c - the main C file
+* mergesort.c - the main C file that implements the merge sort
-* lru.h - the header file for the main C file
+* mergesort.h - the header file for the main C file
-* lru-test[1-7] - testing files
 * runval.sh - a bash script file for testing for memory leaks
+* test-mergesort.c - a testing file
 * README.md - this file

 ## Building the project